Prathyush2007/C-Decision-Control-Statements/README.md

 The largest number is: 5
 ```

----

-## Program 4: City Selector using Switch
+## Program 4: City Name Display using Switch-Case

-### Purpose
+### Objective
-To display the name of a city based on the number selected by the user using a `switch` statement.
+To display a city’s name based on a numeric selection using the `switch` construct.

-### Concepts Covered
+### Key Concepts
-- Switch-case control flow
+- Use of `switch-case` control structure
-- Menu-based interaction
+- Menu-style user interaction
 - Use of `break` and `default` cases

-### Logic Summary
+### Approach
-- Show a list of cities
+- Present a numbered list of cities to the user
-- Take an integer input
+- Request choice as an integer input
-- Match using `switch` and display the corresponding city
+- Use `switch` to map and display the selected city

-### Output:
+### Sample Output:
 ```
 1.Thimphu
 2.Amsterdam